tinned-software/ssh-tunnel-manager/README.md

 With the SSH-Tunnel-Manager multiple SSH connections to different servers with different portforwardings can be configured.
 These tunnels can be comfortable managed.
 The script provides a start command to start the tunnels as well as a stop command to stop the running tunnels.
 The integrated logic will as well automatically restart the ssh tunnel if the connection to the ssh server should be lost.

-The SSH-Tunnel-Manager script will establishing a ssh connection for every configured tunnel.
+The SSH-Tunnel-Manager script will establish a ssh connection for every configured tunnel.
 Entering the password on every connect can be annoying.
 I suggest a [SSH passwordless login with SSH key](http://blog.tinned-software.net/ssh-passwordless-login-with-ssh-key/) setup.
 This allows the script to run without user interaction.